lifelong-learning-systems/l2metrics/README.md

 To calculate metrics on the performance of your system, you must first generate log files in accordance with the L2Logger format version 1.0.
 Please refer to the L2Logger documentation for more details on how to generate compatible logs.

-Once these logs are generated, you'll need to store Single Task Expert (STE) data and pass the log directory as a command-line argument to compute STE-related metrics.
+Once these logs are generated, you'll need to store Single-Task Expert (STE) data and pass the log directory as a command-line argument to compute STE-related metrics.
 Example log directories are provided to get you started.

 ### Command-Line Execution